Do: Make the most of it.

 Destination wedding allow for shared experiences for everyone.
 They can bring people close together in a way that is fun and surprisingly intimate.
 Your friends getting married, but they’ve also never been to Barbados.
 The cousins that came all the way from Des Moines, they’ve never swam with the dolphins or seen Komodo dragons fight.
 These new experiences are fantastic and refreshing and can bring you closer, perhaps in ways you never thought you would.

-“…despite the hardships of travel, at the end of the day try to remember why you’re here–the bridge and groom…”
+“…despite the hardships of travel, at the end of the day try to remember why you’re here–the bride and groom…”

 Don’t: Try To Avoid Others